Louisville survives shaky 8th, 9th to beat Auburn 5-3 at CWS

 OMAHA, Neb.
+(AP) — Wins are always hard to come by for Louisville at the College World Series, and this one was no different.

-(AP) — Two Louisville relievers survived anxious moments to hold Auburn to two runs over five innings and the Cardinals eliminated the Tigers from the College World Series with a 5-3 win Wednesday, completing a game suspended by rain one day earlier.
+Two relievers had to survive anxious moments to hold Auburn to two runs over five innings before the 5-3 victory was secure Wednesday, completing a game suspended by rain one day earlier.

 Louisville led 4-1 when the game was suspended after four innings Tuesday.